University of Manchester: Faculty of Science and Engineering

 The Faculty of Science and Engineering is divided into two schools.
-The School of Engineering comprises the departments of: chemical engineering and analytical science; computer science; electrical and electronic engineering; and mechanical, aerospace and civil engineering.
-The School of Natural Sciences comprises the departments of: chemistry; earth and environmental sciences; physics and astronomy; materials; and mathematics.
+The School of Engineering comprises the departments of chemical engineering and analytical science, computer science, electrical and electronic engineering and mechanical, aerospace and civil engineering.
+The School of Natural Sciences consists of the departments of chemistry, earth and environmental sciences, physics and astronomy, materials and mathematics.

-The Jodrell Bank Centre for Astrophysics comprises the university's astronomical academic staff in Manchester and Jodrell Bank Observatory on rural land near Goostrey, about 10 mi west of Macclesfield.
-The observatory's Lovell Telescope is named after Sir Bernard Lovell, a professor at the Victoria University of Manchester who first proposed the telescope.
-Constructed in the 1950s, it is the third largest fully movable radio telescope in the world.
+The Jodrell Bank Centre for Astrophysics brings together the university's astronomy staff in Manchester and the Jodrell Bank Observatory, which occupies rural land near Goostrey, some 10 mi west of Macclesfield.
+The observatory's Lovell Telescope is named after Sir Bernard Lovell, a professor at the Victoria University of Manchester who first proposed its construction.
+Built in the 1950s, it is the third‑largest fully steerable radio telescope in the world.

 Faculty of Humanities

-The Faculty of Humanities is home to four schools:
+The Faculty of Humanities comprises four schools: